d-e-s-o/nitrocli/nitrocli/README.md

 - storage: Work with the Nitrokey's storage.
   - open: Open the encrypted volume.
 The user PIN needs to be entered.
   - close: Close the encrypted volume.
+  - status: Print information about the Nitrokey's storage.
 - otp: Access one-time passwords (OTP).
   - get: Generate a one-time password.
   - set: Set an OTP slot.